Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

-Regarding the settling motion of double particles, the hydrodynamic interaction between the two particles plays an important role.
-A typical example is the drafting-kissing-tumbling (DKT) process of a pair of settling spheres \citep{fortesNonlinearMechanicsFluidization1987,glowinskiFictitiousDomainApproach2001}.
-Specifically, as for two identical spherical particles with an initial vertical displacement, the settling speed of the trailing particle is accelerated when it resides in the wake of the leading particle.
-This is because the hydrodynamic drag experienced by the trailing particle is reduced due to the lower pressure in the wake region.
-As a result, the trailing particle progressively approaches the leading particle (drafting stage).
-Subsequently, the two particles touch and form an elongated body aligned along the vertical direction (kissing stage).
-However, settling with this vertically aligned configuration is unstable.
-Consequently, the particle pair tumbles and separates, with the originally trailing particle becoming the leading one (tumbling stage).
-In summary, the DKT process reflects complicated the hydrodynamic interaction between a pair of settling particles.
+Concerning the settling motion of a pair of particles, the hydrodynamic interaction between them must be taken into account.
+A typical phenomenon is the drafting-kissing-tumbling (DKT) process of a pair of initially vertical-aligned settling spheres in the inertial-flow regime \citep{fortesNonlinearMechanicsFluidization1987,glowinskiFictitiousDomainApproach2001}.
+Specifically speaking, in the first stage (drafting stage), the trailing particle accelerates its settling motion as it resides in the wake of the leading particle.
+The two particles exhibit an attractive relative motion during this stage.
+Subsequently, the two particles touch and form an elongated body aligning along the vertical direction (kissing stage).
+However, settling with this configuration is unstable, so the particle pair tumbles and separates under the effect of hydrodynamic interaction (tumbling stage).
+In this stage, the two particles behave as if they repel each other, and the originally trailing particle becomes the leading one.
+Hence, the DKT process reflects the complicated hydrodynamic interaction between a pair of settling particles.